WebFlight/Queue/README.md

 	- Cannot abort running jobs
 	- Cannot clean jobs

-# Not implemented / limitations
+# Not implemented
 * Job audit trail (can be easily implemented by adding logic or implement a specialization of the Job entity)
 * Initialization of a Queue in the UI
 * Jobs that return an error and are rescheduled, will be added to the end of the queue.
 Java implements a BlockingQueue (in contrast to a BlockingDequeue), which does not allow entries to be added to the head of the queue.
 If a FIFO mechanism is required, cancel and re-add all Jobs in the correct order in case of an error or implement the retry mechanism inside the microflow instead of using the retry mechanism provided by the Queue.

-## Logging
+# Logging
 * The *JobQueue* log node is available for logging.

-## Dependencies
+# Dependencies
 No userlib compile dependencies.

 # Development notes
 * Functionality is tested using JUnit and Mockito.
-The queue.helpers and queue.usecase packages contain business logic and have a 100% coverage.
+The *queue.helpers* and *queue.usecase* packages contain business logic and have a 100% coverage.
 * For contributions, fork the repository, make changes, fix unit tests with 100% coverage and issue a pull request.

  [1]: docs/Queue.png